 Okay, I hated waking up every morning to see the same stupid faces again, and again and again.
 I hated my math teachers more than they hated me and never understood why we studied how to count the infinity if we don’t even know what’s infinity for sure, I hated all the non sense we dealt with when it comes to authority, I hated being treated as a murderer/lazy arrogant student/failure each time a teacher or staff member talked to me, especially how unjust the teachers were sometimes… But guess what, it doesn’t even matter now because all I remember is making great friends, creating unforgettable memories, lots of experiences, of mistakes, laughing until my guts said enough and so much more.
 It’s only when It was over when I realized how amazingly great these years were, and how much I learned about life thanks to them.
 High school is the time when we forge our personality, so forge well.
 The main questions everybody asks before going into the arena of high school, is how to win the fight?
 How can you survive in this crazy place without going crazy yourself?
 Well, I don’t have the answer to this question, but I can definitely tell you how NOT to survive.

 1) Talk in class.
-Damn.
+All the damn.
 I feel like that’s all I’ve been doing in my high school years, it’s supposed to be bad but honestly I really can’t find anything wrong about it since we are human, and humans are social creatures that can’t shut up for 8 hours a day, especially not if you put them in a small class with the same faces for an entire year.
 It’s physically, logically and mentally impossible.
 Let’s try putting them boring teachers in a boring class for so long and see if they can keep quiet like they tell us to be.
 Unless they’re plotting a suicide or mass murder, I don’t think it’s possible.
-The only times I managed to shut up was when I was interested in the subject/what the teacher was saying, or when I was daydreaming.
+The only times I managed to shut up was when I was interested in the subject therefor talking to the teacher, or when I was daydreaming.

 4) Make enemies instead of friends.
 Away from the teacher’s part lays another important factor for the success, or failure, of your high school years: friends!
 I actually believe it’s the most important thing on this list, have no friends in the already unfamiliar high school and your ‘pain in the ass’ time there will double.
 But don’t bear people you don’t like just to make friends, it’s sometimes better to be alone than be in bad company that could have a horrible influence on you, or just make you feel like a trapped piece of shit since it’s only gonna get harder to stop being their friends if you don’t tell them to get lost in the beginning.